Sikandar Hayat Bosan: Political career

 Bosan started his political career in 1983 as member of District Council Multan.
-He was elected as the member of the Provincial Assembly of Punjab in 1985 Pakistani general election for the first time, in 1988 Pakistani general election for the second time, and in 1990 Pakistani general election for the third time.
+He was elected as the member of the Provincial Assembly of Punjab in the 1985 Pakistani general election for the first time, in the 1988 Pakistani general election for the second time, and in the 1990 Pakistani general election for the third time.

-Bosan become member of National Assembly of Pakistan for the first time in 1997 Pakistani general election.
-In 2002 Pakistani general election, he was re-elected as member of the National Assembly for the second time from constituency NA-151 on the ticket of Pakistan Muslim League (Q).
+Bosan become member of National Assembly of Pakistan for the first time in the 1997 Pakistani general election.
+In the 2002 Pakistani general election, he was re-elected as member of the National Assembly for the second time from constituency NA-151 on the ticket of Pakistan Muslim League (Q).
 In 2002, he was made Minister of state without portfolio and reportedly assigned to Ministry of Food, Agriculture and Livestock In 2004, he was formally appointed as Minister of State for Food, Agriculture and Livestock and later in 2004 was appointed as Minister for Food, Agriculture & Livestock.

-In 2008 Pakistani general election, Bosan lost the National Assembly seat to Yousaf Raza Gilani.
+In the 2008 Pakistani general election, Bosan lost the National Assembly seat to Yousaf Raza Gilani.

-Bosan left Pakistan Muslim League (Q) to join the Pakistan Tehreek-e-Insaf.
-Later in 2013, he left Pakistan Tehreek-e-Insaf and joined Pakistan Muslim League (N).
+Bosan left Pakistan Muslim League (Q) to join the Pakistan Tehreek-e-Insaf (PTI).
+Later in 2013, he left the PTI and joined Pakistan Muslim League (N) (PML(N)).

-In 2013 Pakistani general election, he was re-elected as member of the National Assembly for the third time.
+In the 2013 Pakistani general election, he was re-elected to the National Assembly for the third time, as a candidate of the PML(N).
 He was made Minister for National Food Security & Research in June 2013.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
-Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
+Following the election of Shahid Khaqan Abbasi as the Prime Minister of Pakistan in August 2017, he was again inducted into the federal cabinet.
 He was appointed as the Federal Minister for National Food Security and Research.
-Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Bosan ceased to hold the office as Federal Minister for National Food Security and Research.
+Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Bosan ceased to hold the office of Federal Minister for National Food Security and Research.

-In 2018 he again joined PTI and was allocated a party ticket to contest election from NA-154 Multan, but ticket was taken back from him and he was expelled from the party on Imran Khan's orders after a harshful reactions within the PTI and from his constituents as he was a federal minister in PMLN regime till last day.
-He contested the elections as an independent candidate from NA-154 Multan but was unsuccessful and lost the seat to a candidate of PTI by a wide margin of 38,000 votes.
+In 2018 he again joined the PTI and was allocated a party ticket to contest election from NA-154 Multan-I, but the ticket was taken back from him and he was expelled from the party on the orders of Imran Khan after harsh reactions within the PTI and from his constituents as he was a federal minister in the PMLN government.
+He contested the elections as an independent candidate from NA-154 Multan-I but was unsuccessful.
+He received 37,156 votes and was defeated by Malik Ahmed Hussain Dehar, a candidate of the PTI.